bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 - Generic IDIRs linked to shared inboxes
 - Contractor IDIRs

-As we upgrade GitHub. we focus on 2 types of IDIRs:
+For SSO, we focus on 2 types of IDIRs:

 - Primary IDIRs for employees
 - Contractor IDIRs